 The form functionality in ConvertKit was definitely one of the main factors for me when deciding whether to move from MailChimp or not.
 MailChimp has very limited form functionality and they don’t look very good either.
 With ConvertKit, you’re able to create multiple types of forms.
 You can even create your own landing pages, exit pop-ups and slide ins.

 ConvertKit also gives you some nice data on how many people have seen the form and how many people have signed up, giving you your conversion rate.
-You’re also able to go in and see the subscribers that signed up via the form.

 With MailChimp, you were only able to have one form per list and so it was difficult to split test different forms.
 With ConvertKit, there are no limits.

-Email courses & autoresponders
+Email funnels & autoresponders

 Switching from MailChimp to ConvertKit